Non-Resident Canadian Tax Clearance Certificates

 The Legal Obligations Of A Non-Resident of Canada With Rental Property

-If you are a non-resident of Canada and own property but are renting it out to make money, there is a 25% Canadian withholding tax that is applied to the gross monthly rents you receive from your tenant.
+Are a non-resident of Canada and own property but are renting it out to make money?
+There is a 25% Canadian withholding tax that is applied to the gross monthly rents you receive from your tenant.
 In other words, a non-resident is legally obligated to remit this tax to the CRA either on or before the 15th day of each month following the month you receive the rental income.
 Usually, if you do not reside in Canada, your property manager will collect the rent and remit the withholding tax for you.

 If you have not filed a yearly tax return on the rental income generated by the property you want to sell, you must file the past returns before applying for a Clearance Certificate.